Skip to content

 How Does LearnClash Compare?

-LearnClash runs a 3-stage Mems SRS across every mode.
+LearnClash runs a 3-stage SRS across every mode.
 The three stages are Learning, Known, and Mastered.
 A correct answer off cooldown advances the item one stage; a wrong answer drops it one stage, not a full reset.
 Learning cards return in 7 days, Known cards in 90, and Mastered cards leave the pool until a miss regresses them back.
 The scheduling is invisible.
 You are playing 1v1 ELO-ranked quiz duels, not reviewing flashcards.
-In April 2026 retention mapping, LearnClash hit 72% at the 7-day check and 81% at the 90-day check.

-Figure 6: LearnClash’s 3-stage Mems SRS.
+Three-stage pipeline diagram of the LearnClash SRS: Stage 0 Learning wrong answer returns in 7 days in Coral, Stage 1 Known correct answer returns in 90 days in Electric Blue, Stage 2 Mastered exits the pool permanently in Gold, runs across Practice and Duel and Quest modes Figure 6: LearnClash’s 3-stage SRS.
 A correct answer advances one stage, a wrong answer drops one stage.
 Learning cools down 7 days, Known 90, Mastered exits the pool until regression.
 Runs across every game mode.

-And the system runs everywhere.
-One engine, three surfaces:
+And the same engine drives every screen.
+One scheduler, three surfaces:

-Why 7 days at Learning, and 90 days at Known.
-Seven days is short enough to catch the forgetting curve before it bottoms out, because Ebbinghaus’s classical drop to roughly 25% retention lands at the one-week mark for nonsense syllables (flatter for meaningful material, but still steep).
-Ninety days is where Cepeda et al.’s data shows successful retrieval correlates with consolidation into strong cortical storage.
-Nail a question after 90 days, and the memory is yours.
+Why 7 days, then 90.
+Seven days catches the forgetting curve right before it bottoms out.
+Ebbinghaus’s classical drop to roughly 25% retention hits the one-week mark for nonsense syllables, flatter for meaningful material but still steep.
+Ninety days is the point where Cepeda et al.’s data ties successful retrieval to consolidation into strong cortical storage.
+Get a question right after a 90-day gap, and that fact is yours to keep.

 See our spaced repetition science guide for the full Ebbinghaus-to-SuperMemo-to-FSRS timeline, plus the exact intervals Cepeda’s 1,350-person study found optimal for 1-week, 1-month, and 1-year retention goals.

-There is also a second layer LearnClash adds that none of the others match: competition.
-A duel creates stakes, feedback, and retrieval pressure in the same 3-minute loop.
-That does not replace the spacing effect.
-It makes the learner more likely to come back for the next spaced encounter.
+LearnClash also stacks a second layer none of the others carry: competition.
+A duel packs stakes, feedback, and retrieval pressure into one 3-minute loop.
+Spacing still does the memory work, but the duel is what makes you far more likely to show up tomorrow for the next spaced encounter, which is exactly the dependency every serious SRS app quietly rests on and rarely solves.
 For the broader speed-and-tactics memorization playbook, see how to memorize fast.

 Test your memory in a 3-minute duel →